In this section, we would like to provide you with more information about the Erasmus Mundus Scholarship and some of its regulations.

 When determining the contribution to participation costs, the consortium defines the student category – either Programme country or Partner country.
 The definition of the student category depends on his/her nationality and on whether the student resided in a Programme country for more than 12 months over the last five years before applying (applicable only to students with Partner country nationality).
 Therefore:

-- Students whose nationality is one of the Erasmus+ Programme countries count as Programme country students and should apply using the Programme country application form.
+- Students whose nationality is one of the Erasmus+ Programme countries count as Programme country students and should apply as a Programme country applicant.

 - Students whose nationality is one of the Erasmus+ Partner countries and who are not residents nor have carried out their main activity (studies, training or work) for more than a total of 12 months over the last five years in a Programme country are considered as Partner country students.
-The five year reference period for this 12 month rule is calculated backwards from the submission deadline (ie the 5 year period from 26 January 2013 to 26 January 2018).
-Apply using the Partner country application form.
+The five year reference period for this 12 month rule is calculated backwards from the submission deadline (ie the 5 year period from 25 January 2014 to 25 January 2019).
+Apply as a Partner country applicant.